Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

-Here we can see our model gets a RMSE of 13.66 and 16.35 on train and test respectivly.
-This means our model was on average predicting a score around 16 precentage points away from our true score.
+Here we can see our model gets a absolute error of 11.1 and 10.69 on train and test respectively.
+This means our model was on average predicting a score around 11 percentage points away from our true score.

 Lets change our regression problem into a classification problem by changing scores to grades following the below schema